finalclass/final-modules/README.md

 ### Stylus

-Every \*.styl file found in the module's src directory will be compiled with stylus (with nib plugin available) and merged into one moduleName.css file with the coresponding map file.
+Every \*.styl file found in the module's src directory will be compiled with stylus (with nib plugin available) and merged into moduleName.css file with the coresponding map file.

 ### Watching TypeScript

-The `*:watch:ts` tasks are watching only the tasks of a particular module but when the change occures they run a compilation of every module that is dependent upon the changed module.
-FinalModules resolves dependencies using [dependency-resolver](https://www.npmjs.org/package/dependency-resolver "dependency-resolver") node package.
+The `fm:*:watch:ts` tasks watch only the files of a particular module but when the change occures they run a compilation of every module that is dependent upon the changed module.
+FinalModules resolve dependencies using [dependency-resolver](https://www.npmjs.org/package/dependency-resolver "dependency-resolver") node package.

 ## Usage